Loki (computer): Design

 Another Spectrum magazine, Crash, poured scorn on the report in Sinclair User, dismissing the design as "dreamware" in the opinion of an ex-Sinclair designer they consulted, analysing the implied components and costs, and adding, "It may be fun to dream about Loki, but the fact is that it won't appear, and nor will anything like it."
 This was the rationale, according to Crash Technical Editor Simon Goodwin:

 History

-When Amstrad bought out Sinclair's computer business in 1986, the project was cancelled.
+In the aftermath of Amstrad buying out Sinclair's computer business in 1986, some confusion arose as to which company had the rights to pursue the project further.
+Some reports indicated that Amstrad retained such rights, one claiming that "the blueprint is now in Amstrad's hands", whereas others asserted that the Amstrad deal had left the rights to products based on newer technology with Sinclair.
+Such contradictory interpretations were reconciled in an interview with Clive Sinclair himself, indicating that the design remained in Sinclair's hands, but exploitation of the design remained subject to Amstrad's control due to the product's Spectrum compatibility features.
+Ultimately, the project was cancelled.

 Martin Brennan and John Mathieson, two Sinclair engineers, took the Loki concept with them and founded Flare Technology.
 There they worked on the cancelled Konix Multisystem game console, then later worked with Atari Corporation on the Panther (cancelled) and Jaguar systems.
 According to Jaguar developer Andrew Whittaker, two other Sinclair employees, Bruce Gordon and Alan Miles, who went on to form Miles Gordon Technology, also used some of the designs in the SAM Coupé.